Symbols#

 See also

-Symbol.maybe_equals(): an alternative for equality testing that can return false positives but is faster.
+maybe_equals(): A faster alternative for equality testing but that can return false positives.

 - has_state(index=0)[source]#